Dr. Jonathan Kayondo

 Dr. Kayondo joined UVRI in 1996 and now guides their entomology’s scientific direction, aimed at better understanding the local mosquito populations in order to inform current vector control strategies and the development of alternative approaches to complement existing interventions.
 UVRI is a government-funded public health research institution.
-It undertakes scientific investigations into communicable diseases and serves as a center for training and education in related disciplines.
+It undertakes scientific investigations into communicable diseases and serves as a centre for training and education in related disciplines.
 In addition to health-related research, the institute is also involved in regulation and policy development.

-As lead scientist, Dr. Kayondo works to position UVRI as a center of knowledge and excellence for cutting-edge science in Uganda.
+As lead scientist, Dr. Kayondo works to position UVRI as a centre of knowledge and excellence for cutting-edge science in Uganda.
 His work entails planning, organizing, coordinating research activities and building research facilities and teams able to contribute to innovative research.
 He leads both the laboratory and field study teams, overlooks infrastructure upgrades, secures research funding and supports staff training and mentorship.

 “By reducing the population of malaria mosquitoes, we can in turn work to to reduce the transmission of the disease. ”

 As a Ugandan national, Dr. Kayondo understands the impact of vector-borne diseases, such as malaria, very well.
 He also understands that local communities may have concerns regarding the possibility of an innovative tool for vector control that employs genetic modification to reduce malaria transmission.
 Engaging local communities to understand their perspectives and to inform them about the project and its innovative approach is key to Target Malaria’s success.
 The UVRI team includes stakeholder engagement and communication experts to work closely with communities so they are well informed about the project’s objectives and activities.
-Feedback and local knowledge are collected regularly as part ofthe project’s co-development approach.
+Feedback and local knowledge are collected regularly as part of the project’s co-development approach.